 Successful class learning happens when instructors foster a supportive learning climate where the individuality of each student is valued, allowing for transformative learning for each student.
 Such a climate is the result of a collaborative effort between and among instructors and students.
 Student participation strongly depends on feeling included, respected, and understood as having varied lived experiences.
 When instructors are aware of the links connecting identities of students in the course – or in a research lab or other learning environment– they are better able to engage all students.
 Inversely, negative practices, often unconsciously engaged in such as exclusion, stereotyping, and microexclusions, can prevent students from engaging in the course.
-In our work and our working relationships, instructors in every academic area should strive to exemplify dignity, groundedness, compassion, and mindfulness.
+In our work and our working relationships, instructors in every academic area should strive to exemplify dignity, intentionality, compassion, and mindfulness.

 Students learn best when they see themselves as connected to their instructors, something which is possible in both small and large classes, and in any discipline.

 Bringing students to the limits of their knowledge and capacity deepens learning– rehearsing, applying, transferring, and creating activities bring students to those limits and beyond.